Ultra-Code/archsway/linux-setup/archinstall.md

-packman hook for updating systemd-boot on systemd update base , dosfstools , btrfs-progs ,exfatprogs,f2fs-tools,intel-ucode,iwd,kitty linux-firmware,linux-zen,man-db,man-pages,lynx,neovim,sudo,zsh In the freshly installed system use ttf-inconsolata as the prefered font and nerd-fonts-jetbrains-mono from AUR Use systemd-resolvd and netorkd for networking with it required configuration configure dns for 1.1.1.1 but this might not be needed since it's the default on arch linux enable DNSOverTLS for resolved
+packman hook for updating systemd-boot on systemd update base , dosfstools , btrfs-progs ,exfatprogs,f2fs-tools,intel-ucode,iwd,kitty linux-firmware,linux-zen,man-db,man-pages,lynx,neovim,sudo,zsh In the freshly installed system use ttf-dejavu as the system font and ttf-iosevka-nerd and noto-font-emoji as prefered font Use systemd-resolvd and netorkd for networking with it required configuration configure dns for 1.1.1.1 but this might not be needed since it's the default on arch linux enable DNSOverTLS for resolved